lucapette/website/content/writing/the-appeal-of-static-typing.md

 > or missing language features (looking at you dynamically typed languages), or
 > framework features.

-The name is a little cheeky, I can live with that.
-The last part of the quote is obviously relevant to this conversation.
-When I worked with Ruby a lot, I remember testing was a bittersweet experience.
+The last part of the quote is what's relevant to this conversation.

-On one side, I **loved** RSpec.
-For real.
-It felt so natural to me.
-Its API was fantastic.

-On the other hand, testing Ruby code often felt very defensive.
-Lots of cases to consider for each parameter of each method.
-After all, one could pass _anything_ at runtime so tests were meant to help cover edge cases.

-There was a constant cognitive overheard involved in writing tests.
-To add to that, a good chunk of these tests felt a little silly.
-Some of them were there because of missing language features.
-Of course, I mean static typing.

-I felt Ruby tried to keep me away from "actual" tests.
-The community also developed around Ruby strengths.
-That happens in all languages, after all we don't experience programming languages; we experience programming communities.
-Point being Ruby has great testing tools which focus on speeding things up, unit testing, mocking.
+Testing dynamically typed code was bittersweet.
+On one side, I loved how expressive Ruby was.
+Especially since RSpec 3.0 came to be, the API was was fantastic.
+On the other hand, testing Ruby or JavaScript code made me a little paranoid.
+You could pass _anything_ at runtime to every function so I felt a constant cognitive overload.
+A good chunk of the testing made me feel silly because I couldn't help but think I was covering the gap for missing language features.
+I mean static types of course.

-"Actual" tests often means integration tests and it was challenging with Ruby.
-Not that I really understood this until I found a simple and effective way to [test CLI in Go]({{< ref "/writing/writing-integration-tests-for-a-go-cli-application" >}} "test CLI in Go").
+I have a preference for integration testing (they're more likely to fit my "actual" test definition) and that was challenging with Ruby.
+I did not really understand how challenging compared to other languages until I found a simple and effective way to ["actually" test CLI applications in Go]({{< ref "/writing/writing-integration-tests-for-a-go-cli-application" >}} "test CLI applications in Go").

 The experience with Go first and then especially with Java has been very different from Ruby.
 High-level "actual" tests were easy to write and relatively